A non-abelian conjecture of Tate-Shafarevich type for hyperbolic curves: The unipotent Albanese map and local height on elliptic curves

-where is the mod $p^n$ Kummer cocycle.
 This must be the same as the action via $c^{2x} ,$ by the compatibility of the big diagram with the action of $G_v$.
 As we take the limit over $n$, we get the equality